instadw/instadwell-blog/_posts/2026-1-19-north-campus-pg-guide-hudson-lane-vs-vijay-nagar-vs-gtb-nagar.md

 -   The Food: While Hudson has cafes, Vijay Nagar has the real survival food.

--   Daily Meals: Students rely on local Tiffin Services (Aunty ke Tiffins) or affordable messes like Erode Amman Mess (South Indian) which are legendary for their consistency.
+-   Daily Meals: Students rely on local Tiffin Services (Aunty ke Tiffins) or affordable messes like Erode Amman Mess ([South Indian](https://blog.instadwell.com/the-engineering-exodus-how-south-india-is-driving-the-global-tech-talent-shift)) which are legendary for their consistency.

 -   Momos: You are never more than 50 meters away from a momo stall.

--   Top Pick: Check out [Stanza Living Penzance House (Girls)] or [Stanza Living Ventura House (Boys)].
-These bridge the gap—offering the student-friendly location of Vijay Nagar with professional management (Biometric entry, nutritious meals) that local PGs lack.
+-   Top Pick: Check out Stanza Living Penzance House (Girls) or Stanza Living Ventura House (Boys).
+These bridge the gap offering the student friendly location of Vijay Nagar with professional management (Biometric entry, nutritious meals) that local PGs lack.

 ----------